hotwired/strada-ios/docs/QUICK-START.md

 ```

 ## Delegate to the `BridgeDelegate` class
-You'll need to delegate the `VisitableViewController` lifecycle events to the `BridgeDelegate` class:
+You'll need to subclass `VisitableViewController` (if you're not already) and delegate its lifecycle events to the `BridgeDelegate` class:

 **`TurboWebViewController.swift`**
 ```swift